Offered On-Campus

 Great Lakes Piano Track

-The Piano Competition is for advanced, high school pianists.
-Please register ASAP as the contest has a limited number of openings.
-For more information, see the Piano Competition page.
+The Music Scholarship Competition is for advanced high school pianists, instrumentalists, and vocalists.
+Spots are limited, so register as soon as possible.
+For more information, see the Music Scholarship Competition page.

 GLMF Piano Track: Friday, January 31